 '''

-def teleopPeriodic(self):

-try:

-if self.joystick.getTrigger():

-self.arm.raise_arm()

 except:

 if not self.isFmsAttached():

 raise

-trv:

-if self.joystick.getRawButton(2):

-self.ball_intake.()

-except:

-if not self.isFmsAttached():

-raise

 and so on...

-trv:
+try:

 self.robot_drive.arcadeDrive(self.joystick)

 except:

 if not self.isFmsAttached():

 raise

 '''

 Note: In particular, I always recommend making sure that the call to your robot's drive function is in it's own exception handler, so even if everything else in the robot dies, at least you can still drive around.